Team

 Thesis title: Combining simulations and single-molecule spectroscopy to understand SARS-CoV-2 nucleocapsid protein-RNA interactions

-Next steps: Postdoctoral work with TJ Ha
+Next steps: Postdoctoral work with TJ Ha, and 2025 HHMI Hanna Gray Fellow.

 Links: Google Scholar, Twitter